FOREX-ECB bond plan boosts euro, dollar volatile

 "But there are a number of firebreaks out there.
 What the ECB does at the open of the European bond market, what the Fed does tomorrow, those are going to be very significant."

-The Federal Reserve holds a policy meeting on Tuesday and there is much talk it could discuss the possibility of yet another round of quantitative easing, although many investors doubted such a move could solve problems facing the U.S. economy.
-(Additional reporting by Chikafumi Hodo in Tokyo, Masayuki Kitano in Singapore and Adrian Bathgate in Wellington; Editing by Edmund Klamann)
+The Federal Reserve holds a policy meeting on Tuesday and there is much talk it could discuss the possibility of yet another round of quantitative easing.
+(Additional reporting by Chikafumi Hodo in Tokyo, Masayuki Kitano in Singapore and Adrian Bathgate in Wellington; Editing by Michael Watson)

 * Aims to cut petroleum product imports by 60 pct - document (Adds context)